frombinu/iris-cdprepo/README.md

 ## Introduction
 A REST-Full Web Services API's for an Online Shopping App based on Spring Boot and REST API concept.
 ## Details :
-My project performs fundamental operations of an e-commerce website, where our customer's data is validated, mapped, processed with business logic & persisted in the database.
+My POC performs fundamental operations of an e-commerce website, where our customer's data is validated, mapped, processed with business logic & persisted in the database.

 ## Used Tech Stack & Tools: